Museum Collection Storage & Preservation Solutions

 Solutions like compact pallet racks make it easy to store and organize a large volume of items in much less space, which can also help you utilize your off-site storage facility more effectively.

 Here are a couple of our best options for storing archives safely:

 How does your museum keep track of its historical or archaeological artifacts?
 Many museums don’t have a system in place that lets staff members quickly and easily locate an item when it’s needed; in fact, with manual record-keeping systems, this may even be impossible.

 Our thorough document scanning and digitization services can help you manage and improve your recordkeeping.
 So, vital information is always at your staff’s fingertips.
 This also keeps your records safer than storing them in a file cabinet and ensures you’ll still have access to all of your information even in the event of a disaster.

 Unfortunately, theft and vandalism are a major problem for museums, but there are easy and affordable ways to improve storage security without making any major changes to your existing storage.
 For example, our roll-down doors attach to the top of your existing shelving units to keep items safe and secure.

 These are our most secure options for protecting your exhibits:

 Contact Us About Museum Collection Storage

-Southwest Solutions Group® provides design and installation services featuring the best solutions for museum collection, exhibition, and preservation across the country.
-If you're curious for more information about storage, check out our guide on designing museums and archival storage.
-We will also be happy to provide you with a free consultation to determine you and your museum's exact storage needs before the design process begins.
+Southwest Solutions Group® provides design and installation services featuring the best solutions for the museum collection, exhibition, and preservation across the country.
+If you’re curious for more information about storage, check out our guide on designing museums and archival storage.
+We will also be happy to provide you with a free consultation to determine your and your museum’s exact storage needs before the design process begins.
 For more information or to speak with a museum storage specialist, call us at 1-800-803-1083 or send us a message today.